NordicMuseum/Wikimedia-Commons-uploads/README.md

 ### The following commands are run from the root folder of your installation:
 4. Run `python importer/DiMuHarvester.py` to scrape info from the DiMu API and generate a "harvest file".
-[Example output](https://github.com/NordicMuseum/Wikimedia-Commons-uploads/blob/master/examples/dimu_harvest_data.json)
+[Example output](https://github.com/NordicMuseum/Wikimedia-Commons-uploads/blob/master/examples/dimu_harvest_data.json) (note: if the harvest breaks, check the harvest_log_file to find the last UUID in the list)
 5. Run `python importer/DiMuMappingUpdater.py` to pull the harvest file and generate mapping files for Wikimedia Commons